Killingly Pond State Park

 Killingly Pond State Park is a 122 acre pond that crosses the border between Connecticut and Rhode Island.
 It is one of Connecticut’s ‘scenic reserve‘ state parks.
 Boating is the main activity here.

 The boat launch is an unlocked gate in the fencing at the bend on Pond Rd.
-There is a short trail along the water’s edge and old woods roads if you’re determined to hike here.
-The park is also along the Connecticut bend of the 78-mile North-South Trail (the rest of which is in Rhode Island) which you can follow to the Edward R. Laby Preserve for another 1.3 miles of road/trail.
+There is a short 0.2 mile trail along the water’s edge and old woods roads if you’re determined to hike here.
+The park is also along the brief Connecticut bend of the 78-mile North-South Trail (the rest of which is in Rhode Island) which you can follow to the Edward R. Laby Preserve for another 1.3 miles of road/trail.

 The DEEP claims hiking and hunting opportunities, though the public land is adjacent to a lot of houses along the water.